About This Sample Combination Resume for a High School English Teacher:

 From the Collection of Resume Examples

-This and other resume examples on this website were written using a professional resume template from Susan Ireland's Ready-Made Resumes.
+This and other resume examples on this website were written using a professional resume template from my Ready-Made Resume Builder.

 For advice on how to write an effective resume, go to 10 Steps: How to Write a Resume.